This is a case study about the right of self-determination

 Background Facts

-AB and AH are two females who desire to appear as male.
-After going through certain surgeries such as bilateral mastectomies, they applied to the West Australian Gender Reassignment Board for the re-born certificate to identify them as males.
-Both Board and the State Administrative Tribunal refused to recognize them as males based on the grounds that AB and AH didn’t have the ‘gender characteristics’ required to be identified as male.
+Two females, AB and AH, desired to appear as males.
+After bilateral mastectomies, they applied for a new certificate from the West Australian Gender Reassignment Board identifying them as males.
+However, the Board and Tribunal refused to recognize them as males due to the lack of required ‘gender characteristics’.

 Court Decisions

-High Court unanimously granted Gender Recognition Certificates to AB and AH to confirm they are transgender men.
+The High Court unanimously granted Gender Recognition Certificates to AB and AH, confirming their status as transgender men.

 Legislations